top of page

 “Be that way!”
 Marc yelled at the dog.

 Half-buried trash lay scattered about him along the bottom of the canyon.
 Marc squeezed between stalks of towering pampas grass to reach an old metal hub cap.
-The black lab watched Marc pour water from his bottle into the makeshift bowl and then set it out in the clearing as far as he dared.
+The black lab watched Marc pour water from his bottle into the makeshift bowl and set it out in the clearing as far as he dared.

 The dog showed no interest in Marc’s offering.